Microprocessor: 8-bit designs

-The Intel 4004 was followed in 1972 by the Intel 8008, the world's first 8-bit microprocessor.
+The Intel 4004 was followed in 1972 by the Intel 8008, intel's first 8-bit microprocessor.
 The 8008 was not, however, an extension of the 4004 design, but instead the culmination of a separate design project at Intel, arising from a contract with Computer Terminals Corporation, of San Antonio TX, for a chip for a terminal they were designing, the Datapoint 2200—fundamental aspects of the design came not from Intel but from CTC.
 In 1968, CTC's Vic Poor and Harry Pyle developed the original design for the instruction set and operation of the processor.
 In 1969, CTC contracted two companies, Intel and Texas Instruments, to make a single-chip implementation, known as the CTC 1201.
 In late 1970 or early 1971, TI dropped out being unable to make a reliable part.
 In 1970, with Intel yet to deliver the part, CTC opted to use their own implementation in the Datapoint 2200, using traditional TTL logic instead (thus the first machine to run "8008 code" was not in fact a microprocessor at all and was delivered a year earlier).
 Intel's version of the 1201 microprocessor arrived in late 1971, but was too late, slow, and required a number of additional support chips.
 CTC had no interest in using it.
 CTC had originally contracted Intel for the chip, and would have owed them US$50,000 for their design work.
 To avoid paying for a chip they did not want (and could not use), CTC released Intel from their contract and allowed them free use of the design.
 Intel marketed it as the 8008 in April, 1972, as the world's first 8-bit microprocessor.
 It was the basis for the famous "Mark-8" computer kit advertised in the magazine Radio-Electronics in 1974.
 This processor had an 8-bit data bus and a 14-bit address bus.

 The 8008 was the precursor to the successful Intel 8080 (1974), which offered improved performance over the 8008 and required fewer support chips.
 Federico Faggin conceived and designed it using high voltage N channel MOS.
 The Zilog Z80 (1976) was also a Faggin design, using low voltage N channel with depletion load and derivative Intel 8-bit processors: all designed with the methodology Faggin created for the 4004.
 Motorola released the competing 6800 in August 1974, and the similar MOS Technology 6502 was released in 1975 (both designed largely by the same people).
 The 6502 family rivaled the Z80 in popularity during the 1980s.